stormalf/grafana_apis/README.md

 Forecast :

-- create a python package for grafanaapi.py and put it on pypi
 - add other grafana apis function example for datasource you can retrieve by id, by uid or by name...
 - testing!